in ,

 Clear Snow On Your Car

-Before getting out on the road.
-Ensure you have scrapped off the snow off the windshield, rear and side windows, and from the side mirrors.
+Before getting out on the road, ensure you have scraped the snow off the windshield, rear and side windows, and side mirrors.
 Also, ensure you have cleared any snow or ice blocking the car’s exhaust.
 Also, ensure to clean any snow build-up on the car’s headlights or fog lights.

 Warm-up